 Although there are many plants that can be used to deter mosquitos, the list below contains those that are most commonly available from garden centres or that can easily be grown in the garden or pots.

 Citronella grass is widely available and although it doesn't kill mosquitos, it does do a wonderful job in repelling them.
-It does this by masking the carbon dioxide and lactic acid, which us human beings emit.
+It does this by masking the carbon dioxide and lactic acid, which we human beings emit.
 These scents attract mosquitos and help them to home in on their prey.

 The great thing about Citronella is that it's non-toxic to both humans and animals and can easily be grown in a garden or placed in pots for example on a terrace or patio.